-Spoil your family with a traditional South African bobotie for lunch.
+Spoil your family with a traditional South African bobotie for dinner.

 Bobotie is always a winner!
 We show you how to make the most amazing bobotie in a flash.
-It’s a winning Sunday lunch recipe!
+It’s a winning dinner recipe!

 *Serves 4 – 6